OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

         policy = 4
     ]

-The local hosts will have a priority of 0 by default, but you could set any value manually with the 'onehost/onecluster update' command.
+The local hosts will have a priority of 0 by default, but you could set any value manually with the ``onehost update`` or ``onecluster update`` commands.

-There are two other parameters that you may want to adjust in sched.conf:
+There are two other parameters that you may want to adjust in ``sched.conf``:

 -  MAX_DISPATCH: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action
 -  MAX_HOST: Maximum number of Virtual Machines dispatched to a given host in each scheduling action

-In a scheduling cycle, when MAX\_HOST number of VMs have been deployed to a host, it is discarded for the next pending VMs.
+In a scheduling cycle, when MAX_HOST VMs have been deployed to a host, the host is discarded for the following pending VMs.

 For example, having this configuration: